codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 ## Reset the Shared Configuration Repo

+Currently, Codefresh supports a single Shared Configuration Repo per account.
+You may need to reset the Shared Configuration Repo in specific scenarios, such as a missing or incorrect URL.
-In specific conditions, you can reset the Shared Configuration Repo for your GitOps Runtime, as described in [Reset Shared Configuration Repo for GitOps Runtimes]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#reset-shared-configuration-repository-for-gitops-runtimes).
+For more information, see [Reset Shared Configuration Repo for GitOps Runtimes]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#reset-shared-configuration-repository-for-gitops-runtimes).

 ## Use case: Integration resources for Runtimes